Edmonton Violence Lawyers Serving Alberta and Western Canada

 Our experienced staff offers premium legal services at an affordable rate, and we will remain your closest ally from start to finish.
 Do not attempt to go through this challenging process without the help of a lawyer experienced in Alberta criminal law.

-Contact Chadi & Company today for a free and confidential consultation about your case.
+Contact Chadi & Company today for a confidential consultation about your case.

 Frequently Asked Questions